 Whether you are a current PLU student new to our services, or a prospective Lute who is interested in seeing what services PLU can provide, we invite you to look around our website and learn more about the services that interest you.
-If you have any questions or would like to discuss your individual needs, please drop in, call or email!
-We are located in the Lee House, right near the Health Center.
-Our number is 253-538-6392 and our email is email@example.com
+If you have any questions or would like to discuss your individual needs, please drop in or email us at firstname.lastname@example.org!

 Q: Who can receive accommodations?

-A: Students who have documentation of a learning, physical, or psychological disability from a professional diagnostician (physician, psychologist, physical therapist, audiologist, learning specialist, etc.) can receive accommodations as recommended by the assessor and as determined by the OAA Coordinator.
+A: Students who have documentation of a learning, physical, or psychological disability from a professional diagnostician (physician, psychologist, physical therapist, audiologist, learning specialist, etc.) can receive accommodations as recommended by the assessor and as determined by the Director of OAA.

 A: The following is not meant to be an exhaustive list of accommodations, nor may these accommodations be appropriate for every disability.

 - Assistive Technology

 - Lecture Recording

 Q: What can accommodations do?

 A: Accommodations are a system of support to help ensure equitable access to academic programs and other activities.

 Accommodations cannot, however, be given if it changes the essential nature of a course or program.
 They cannot create administrative or financial hardship and they may not significantly compromise the health and safety of the student or others.